angular/angular/aio/content/guide/http.md

 </code-example>

-As with the previous `expectOne()`, the test will fail if 0 or 2+ requests satisfy this predicate.
+As with the previous `expectOne()`, the test fails if 0 or 2+ requests satisfy this predicate.

 #### Handling more than one request